Saturday, January 10, 2026

 BLACK HISTORY MONTH AND THE 2026 MILAN CORTINA WINTER OLYMPICS

-24 Events Featuring Black U.S. Athletes This graphic represents a combined number of medal events where Black American competitors may appear in 2026, across all winter olympic sports.
+24 Events Featuring Black U.S. Athletes - Opening Ceremony February 6, 2026 through Closing Ceremony February 22, 2026 in Milan-Cortina, Italy.
+The graphic above represents a combined number of medal events where notable athletes, Black U.S. athletes and African-descent athletes may appear in 2026 - across various winter olympic sports.

 Black History Month is February 2026 and ironically the U.S. is sending one of its most diverse and dynamic group of Black and African-descent athletes to the 2026 Winter Olympics.
 It will be held primarily in Milan and Cortina d'Ampezzo in Northern Italy.